Contents

 Every tenth ad belongs to the most expensive category at $10,000 or more.
 The most expensive ads (over $50,000 for 2 TB of data) were for data from major financial institutions, retailers, and IT companies.
 For example, in Q2 2024, EDR developer Cylance suffered a cyberattack.
 Shortly after, 34 million emails and an unspecified volume of customer and employee data was leaked and put up for sale for $750,000 on a dark web forum.
 Another example is from Advanced Auto Parts, victim of a major data breach estimated to be worth $1.5 million on the shadow market.
 According to the attacker, the database includes 380 million customer profiles, 140 million customer orders, 44 million loyalty card numbers, and 358,000 employee profiles.

-Industries most frequently affected by data leaks
+Industries most frequently affected by data breaches

 On dark web forums, the largest number of offers with data from government agencies were from countries in Asia (33%), Latin America and the Caribbean (18%), and the Middle East (16%).
 This is explained by the fact that these regions are targets of APT groups that primarily attack government organizations.
 We wrote more about this in our research on APT groups in the Middle East and Southeast Asia.